basarevych/dynamic-table/docs/server-side.md

 Server-side classes are framework agnostic but I use them personally with ZF2.

 Create an instance of main class (DynamicTable\Table) and one of "data adapters".
-Currently there are two adapters available: DynamicTable\Adapter\ArrayAdapter and DynamicTable\Adapter\DoctrineAdapter.
+Currently there are three adapters available: Array, Doctrine ORM and Doctrine Mongo ODM.

 First thing to do is to define the table (we use Table::setColumns() to describe table columns):